-THE pub at Tilpa has more than a century of stories under its belt; although none can top that of the man who built the single storey tin and timber wayside stop, late in the 19th century.
+THE pub at Tilpa in far west NSW has more than a century of stories under its belt; although none can top the one about the man who built the single storey tin and timber wayside stop, late in the 19th century.

-Known to have regularly taken a strap to his wife and young women servants, Edward Montgomery Perrott was a wealthy grazier, who owned and operated the sheep property, Rosedale Station, near Tilpa, in the far west of NSW.
+Known to have regularly taken a strap to his wife and young women servants, Edward Montgomery Perrott was a wealthy grazier, who owned and operated the sheep property, Rosedale Station, near Tilpa.

 Perrott built the Royal Hotel at Tilpa, on the Darling River about 900km north-west of Sydney, in 1894.